CertTranslateCertTranslate

 WES requires translations to be complete, accurate, and accompanied by a signed certification statement.
 WES does not mandate ATA certification specifically, but the translation must be professional and include a Certificate of Accuracy.
 ECE and other NACES evaluators have similar standards.
 Using a professional service ensures the translation meets these requirements and avoids the delays that come from rejected or incomplete translations.

-Guided by Olena Shevchenko
+Guided by Wei Lin

 Need your Ukrainian diploma and transcript translated for WES?